IgorBuchelnikov/ObservableComputations/README.md

 }
 ```

 Instead of  *priceDiscounted.PropertyChanged* we subscribe to *priceDiscounted.PostValueChanged*.
-That event is raised after *PropertyChanged*, so we can sure: all the dependant computations have refreshed their values. *PostValueChanged* is declared in *ScalarComputing&lt;TValue&gt;*. *Computing&lt;string&gt;* inherits *ScalarComputing&lt;TValue&gt;*. *ScalarComputing&lt;TValue&gt;* is mentioned [here](#full-list-of-methods-and-classes) for the first time. *ScalarComputing&lt;TValue&gt;* contains *PreValueChanged* event.
+That event is raised after *PropertyChanged*, so we can sure: all the dependent computations have refreshed their values. *PostValueChanged* is declared in *ScalarComputing&lt;TValue&gt;*. *Computing&lt;string&gt;* inherits *ScalarComputing&lt;TValue&gt;*. *ScalarComputing&lt;TValue&gt;* is mentioned [here](#full-list-of-methods-and-classes) for the first time. *ScalarComputing&lt;TValue&gt;* contains *PreValueChanged* event.
 That event allow you see state of the all computations before a change.
-If you want handle property change of your object (not of computation as in previous example) and that handle reads dependant computations (similarly to previous example) you should define and raise new event by yourselve.
+If you want handle property change of your object (not of computation as in previous example) and that handle reads dependent computations (similarly to previous example) you should define and raise new event by yourselves.

 *CollectionComputing&lt;TItem&gt;* contains *PreCollectionChanged* and *PostCollectionChanged* events. *CollectionComputing&lt;TItem&gt;* is mentioned [here](#full-list-of-methods-and-classes) for the first time.
-If you want handle collection change of your collection (not of computed collection) and that handle reads dependant computations you may use *ObservableCollectionExtended&lt;TItem&gt;*.
+If you want handle collection change of your collection (not of computed collection) and that handle reads dependent computations you may use *ObservableCollectionExtended&lt;TItem&gt;*.
 That class inherits [*ObservableCollection&lt;TItem&gt;*](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.observablecollection-1?view=netframework-4.8) and contains *PreCollectionChanged* and *PostCollectionChanged* events.
-Also you can use *Extending* extention method.
-That mathod creates *ObservableCollectionExtended&lt;TItem&gt;* from [*ObservableCollection&lt;TItem&gt;*](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.observablecollection-1?view=netframework-4.8).
+Also you can use *Extending* extension method.
+That method creates *ObservableCollectionExtended&lt;TItem&gt;* from [*ObservableCollection&lt;TItem&gt;*](https://docs.microsoft.com/en-us/dotnet/api/system.collections.objectmodel.observablecollection-1?view=netframework-4.8).

 ## Thread Safety
 [*CollectionComputing&lt;TSourceItem&gt;*](#full-list-of-methods-and-classes) and [*ScalarComputing&lt;TSourceItem&gt;*](#full-list-of-methods-and-classes)